Sustainable Drainage Design (SuDS)

 For detailed guidance on SuDS, see the CIRIA SuDS manual.

-On greenfield sites, surface water run off must be managed to achieve at least no increase in run off rates.
+On greenfield sites, surface water run off must be managed as a minimum to ensure there is no increase in run off rates.
 Where possible, there should be a reduction in rates.

 In line with Part H of the building regulations, surface water drainage options must be considered in the following order.
-An option higher in the hierarchy can only be agreed if it can be demonstrated that earlier options are not feasible.
+Moving down the hierarchy can only be agreed if it can be demonstrated that earlier options are not feasible, i.e. through soakaway tests in accordance with BRE 365.

 2. To a surface water body